 The opportunity to make connections in your chosen industry will greatly improve your career prospects and equip you with the experience you need to secure a graduate-level job with a higher graduate salary.

 The Business School will offer support in applying for placements, however a placement cannot be guaranteed.

-You will be equipped to work in a marketing specialist role either in communications agencies or in an in house marketing department.
-This course also prepares to progress to further study with us on our MSc Global Marketing.
+You will be well equipped to work in a specialist marketing role, either in a communications agency or an in-house marketing department.
+You could also progress to further study with us on our MSc Global Marketing.

 * This currently applies to students in their first year only.

 ** The duration of this course is 4 years (full-time) for students taking a placement year.

 At Roehampton, we can offer all new students the opportunity to live in accommodation on our beautiful parkland campus, including affordable and high-end options.